 Persons responsible for playgrounds have a duty under Regulation 16 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulation 2020/1609 to take reasonable measures for the purposes of minimising the risk of exposure to or spread of coronavirus.
 This duty includes a requirement to:

-- Take all reasonable measures to ensure that a distance of 2 metres between all persons is maintained on the premises and where persons are required to wait to enter the premises;
+- If you are at a premises with an indoor and outdoor play area, take all reasonable measures to ensure that a distance of 2 metres between all persons is maintained inside the premises.
+It is also recommended that social distancing is maintained in outside areas and where persons are required to wait to enter the premises;

-- Ensure that other reasonable measures are taken to minimise risk of exposure to the virus, for example measures which limit close face to face interaction and by improving hygiene; and
+- Ensure that other reasonable measures are taken to minimise risk of exposure to the virus, for example measures which limit close physical interaction, in particular face to face interaction and by improving hygiene; and

 - Provide information to those entering or working at premises about how to minimise risk.